utcs356/sp25/_pages/5_dns.md

 * Receive a message continuously and parse it using `TDNSParseMsg()`.
 * If the received message is a query for A, AAAA, or NS, find the corresponding record using `TDNSFind()`.
 Ignore all the other messages.
     1. If the record is found and the record indicates delegation, send an iterative query to the corresponding nameserver.
 Note that the server should store a per-query context using `putAddrQID()` and `putNSQID()` for future response handling.
-    2. If the record is found and the record doesn't indicate delegation, send a response back to the client.
+    2. If the record is found and doesn't indicate delegation, send a response back to the client.
     3. If the record is not found, send a response back to the client.
 (The library would set the error flag.)
-* If the received message is a response
+* If the received message is a response and
-    1. and it is an authoritative response (i.e., final response), add the NS information to the response and send it to the original client.
+    1. If it is an authoritative response (i.e., final response), add the NS information to the response and send it to the original client.
 Delete a per-query context using `delAddrQID()` and `delNSQID()`.
 You can retrieve the NS and client address information for the response using `getNSbyQID()` and `getAddrbyQID()`.
 You can add the NS information to the response using `TDNSPutNStoMessage()`.
-    2. and it is a non-authoritative response (i.e., it indicates delegation), send an iterative query to the corresponding nameserver.
+    2. If it is a non-authoritative response (i.e., it indicates delegation), send an iterative query to the corresponding nameserver.
 You can extract the query from the response using `TDNSGetIterQuery()`.
 The server should update a per-query context using `putNSQID()`.

 ### Test your implementation
 1. Compile your code with `$ make` in the lab's shared directory (`[a5_directory]/labs/dns/shared`).
 The compiled binary would be in the `[a5_directory]/labs/dns/shared/bin` directory.